What is an Amylase Test?

 High Amylase levels indicate either acute or chronic pancreatitis.
 Amylase levels that are four to six times greater than the top limit of the normal range might result from acute pancreatitis.

-The normal range of Amylase is 40 to 140 units per liter (U/L) or 0.38 to 1.42 microkat/L (µkat/L).
-Normal value ranges might differ slightly among different laboratories.
-Some laboratories use different measurement methods.
+The usual range of Amylase is 40 to 140 units per litre (U/L) or 0.38 to 1.42 microkat/L (µkat/L).
+Normal value ranges might differ slightly among different laboratories, as some use different measurement methods.

 Signs indicating a high amylase level are intense exhaustion, frequent urination, excessive thirst, weight loss, weakness, sweating, and nausea.